-Conditional residents of the United States who failed to file an application to have their conditional resident status removed are required to re-qualify for immigrant status by having their U.S. citizen or Lawful Permanent Resident (LPR) spouse file a new immigrant visa petition, using the I-130 Petition for Alien Relative Form (click on link to access form) on their behalf.
+Conditional residents of the United States who failed to file an application to have their conditional resident status removed are required to re-qualify for immigrant status by having their U.S. citizen or Lawful Permanent Resident (LPR) spouse file a new immigrant visa petition, using the I-130 Petition for Alien Relative Form on their behalf.

 If the child was born during the permanent resident mother’s temporary visit abroad and provided that (a) his/her admission is within two years of birth and (b) either accompanying parent is applying for readmission upon first return after the birth of the child, then the child will not need an immigrant visa.
-Your child can travel to the U.S. with his or her own passport, if he/she is not included on the accompanying parent’s passport and his/her birth certificate listing both parents’ names.
+Your child can travel to the U.S. with his/her own passport, and his/her birth certificate listing both parents’ names.
+For any birth certificate issued in a language other than English, it would be good to carry its English translation, as well.
 On any other occasion, the Legal Permanent Resident parent needs to file an immigrant visa petition for the child.